 Your lender will also do a final recheck of your credit just before closing.
 Large purchases during escrow can affect your credit which can in turn affect your loan agreement.
 Do not take on any substantial debt during escrow because it will affect your mortgage rate and possibly delay your loan approval.

 Your final walk-through will also determine whether your closing date will go forward without any hiccups.
 At the final walk-through, you should check that the house is still in the same condition as when you agreed to buy it, minus any normal wear and tear.
+This is even true for new construction homes.
 You can also schedule a second inspection before the walk-through if any major repairs were necessary during escrow.